 Now it’s time for the star of the show – the dairy-free alfredo sauce.
 I mentioned earlier that you can actually heat foods in your Vitamix by allowing them to process at high speed for a few minutes.
-I turned the bender on for another 2 minutes while I set about slicing the chicken breasts that were waiting patiently under cover.
+I turned the blender on for another 2 minutes while I set about slicing the chicken breasts that were waiting patiently undercover.

-Alternatively, if you’ve transferred your squash to a skillet you an skip the extra blending and just heat the squash, sauce and chicken over medium heat until heated through.
+Alternatively, if you’ve transferred your squash to a skillet you can skip the extra blending and just heat the squash, sauce, and chicken over medium heat until heated through.
 Totally your call, I just wanted to share that nifty little trick of using the Vitamix to warm the sauce.

 Don’t waste any of that creamy goodness!
 Since the blades of the large blender canister are not removable you’ll have to scrape as much from them as you can.
 Thankfully the new Venturist V1200 comes with a long-handled blade scraper that makes easy work of this task (and you don’t have to worry about slicing up your favorite rubber or silicone spatula with those really sharp blades).

 Clean up is a breeze with the Vitamix.
 All you have to do is fill the container ⅓-½ full with warm water and a drop of dish soap and set the countdown timer for 1 minute.
-Blend on high, use a dish cloth to clean the lid and outside, rinse, and viola!
+Blend on high, use a dishcloth to clean the lid and outside, rinse, and voila!
 A clean blender that’s ready for your next kitchen adventure.

 Now, here’s the best part – stir in the chicken and basil, adjust salt and pepper to taste and serve.
 I served this with roasted green beans and cherry tomatoes to sneak in some extra veggies but you could serve it with a salad on the side, toss it with cooked broccoli or even stir a bag of fresh spinach into the mix when you’re adding the chicken and basil.